LeeDavidMalcolm/WorkRequestSystem/workrequest-system/README.md

 To generate Javadocs run the following command: mvn site These will be available in the following directory: target/site/apidocs

+Unit test coverage is generated with Jacoco as part of the build.
+After you have followed the Build and run section you will find the report here:
+/target/site/jacoco/index.html

 ## Logging